sourceryinstitute/OpenCoarrays/INSTALL.md

         of your `PATH`: `set PATH=C:\path\to\Git-Bash\bin;%PATH%`.
-6. At this point typing `bash --version` should show you you're using Git-Bash, *AND* typing `bash -c pwd` should match the current directory. __`bash` provided with WSL will show the directory as your home directore, something like `/home/username` and this WILL cause problems later__
+6. At this point typing `bash --version` should show you you're using Git-Bash, *AND* typing `bash -c pwd` should match the current directory. __`bash` provided with WSL will show the directory as your home directory, something like `/home/username` and this *will* cause problems later__
-7. cd to the extracted OpenCoarrays source directory (obtained by downloading a release archive, or, for advanced useres, cheked out with git etc.)
+7. `cd` to the extracted OpenCoarrays source directory (obtained by downloading a release archive, or, for advanced useres, checked out with `git`, etc.)
 8. Create a build directory and change to it with something like:
    `mkdir build` and `cd build`
 9. Set GCC and GFortran as the default C and Fortran compilers with something like: